 - Mix canola oil, vinegar, salt, sugar, parsley, pepper and red pepper sauce in a jar with a tight lid.

 - Shake mixture vigorously and refrigerate.

 - Add to salad when ready to serve.

-Here it is, pretty and ready to eat!
+Here it is.
+Mandarin Spinach Salad is pretty and ready to eat!

 This close up shows you all the veggies and fruit in this tasty salad.

-We added sliced kiwis on the salad before serving and this made the salad even better!
+We added sliced kiwis on the Mandarin Spinach Salad before serving and this made the salad even better!

 You may also enjoy these delicious recipes!